Stable homology isomorphisms for the partition and Jones annular algebras: Jones annular algebras

 By the \emph{cyclic interval} $[a,b]$ in the cyclic group $C_n$ we mean the set $\{a,a+1,a+2, \dots, b \}$.
 Open cyclic intervals are defined similarly.
 Graham and Lehrer \cite[Proposition 6.14]{GrahamLehrer} give a useful description of the canonical basis of $\Jones_n(\delta)$, which we will now describe.

-\begin{definition} An \emph{annular link state} is a partition $p$ of $C_n \cong \underline{n}$ into parts of cardinality 1 and 2, such that the defect parts are precisely those of cardinality 1, and if $\{i,j\}$ is a part of $p$, then: \begin{itemize} \item No part of $p$ having cardinality 2 consists of one element from the cyclic interval $(i,j)$ and one from $(j,i)$.
+\begin{definition} Let $p$ be a partition of $C_n \cong \underline{n}$ into parts of cardinality 1 and 2.
+Call parts of cardinality 1 the \emph{defect parts}.
+Then $p$ is called an \emph{annular link state} if for all non-defect parts $\{i,j\}$ of $p$ we have: \begin{itemize} \item No part of $p$ having cardinality 2 consists of one element from the cyclic interval $(i,j)$ and one from $(j,i)$.
 In other words, $(i,j)$ and $(j,i)$ are unions of parts of $p$. \item Either all defect parts of $p$ (equivalently, all singletons) are contained in $(i,j)$, or all defect parts of $p$ are contained in $(j,i)$. \end{itemize} The $t$ defect vertices may be ordered via the correspondence $C_n \cong \underline{n}$, and we may speak of the $i$-th defect vertex for $i \in \underline{t}$.
 Write $M(t)$ for the set of annular link states with $t$ defects. \end{definition}